Funding for Moyers & Company is provided by the following:

 The Herb Alpert Foundation, a non-profit, private foundation established in the 1980’s makes significant annual contributions to a range of programs in the fields of Arts, Arts Education and Compassion and Well Being.
 Its funding is directed toward projects in which Herb and Lani Alpert and Foundation President Rona Sebastian play an active role.
 The Foundation does not accept unsolicited proposals.
 More information about the Foundation can be found at herbalpertfoundation.org.

 Carnegie Corporation of New York, which was established by Andrew Carnegie in 1911 “to promote the advancement and diffusion of knowledge and understanding,” is one of the oldest and most influential of America’s grant-making foundations.
-A century after it began, the Corporation continues to invest in Mr. Carnegie’s passions: international peace and education.
+Today, the Corporation continues to invest in Mr. Carnegie’s passions: education and international peace and security.
 It is committed to bolstering a strong democracy through grants that promote educational reform for all children, a deeper understanding of the world, and the integration of immigrants like Mr. Carnegie into American life.
 Research and publications that explore the Corporation’s priorities and its grantees work can be found at carnegie.org.

 Barbara G. Fleischman, dedicated to ethical, responsible journalism.